TimothyYW/Project_05/README.md

 + As user, I want to know the source of the data.

-+ As client, I want to
++ As client, I want to see the dashboard where the data being process

 + As user, I want to see graphs that are simplfied (Data_Cleaning.ipynb)